ngbracket/ngx-layout/docs/documentation/Home.md

 ![css3-flexbox-model](https://cloud.githubusercontent.com/assets/210413/20034148/49a4fb62-a382-11e6-9822-42b90dec69be.jpg)

-Angular Flex Layout is a pure-Typescript Layout engine; unlike the pure CSS-only implementations published in other Flexbox libraries and the JS+CSS implementation of AngularJS Material Layouts.
+@ngbracket/ngx-layout is a pure-Typescript Layout engine; unlike the pure CSS-only implementations published in other Flexbox libraries and the JS+CSS implementation of AngularJS Material Layouts.

-- This implementation of Angular Flex Layouts is independent of Angular Material (v1 or v2).
+- This implementation of @ngbracket/ngx-layout is independent of Angular Material (v1 or v2).
 - This implementation is currently only available for Angular (v4.1 and higher) applications.

 ### Featured Demo